 The Bible Lifts Women Up

 Without Miriam, Moses would be up the creek (pun intended).
-Miriam cares for her infant brother’s fate, seeing to it that the child is nursed by their own mother, and later, she helps Moses lead the Israelites out of Egypt.
+Miriam cares for her infant brother’s fate, seeing to it that the child is nursed by their own mother.
+Later, she helps Moses lead the Israelites out of Egypt.
 Beyond seven prophetesses, the Old Testament features stories of warriors like Yael and Judith, who delivered their people from peril.
-Several of Jesus’ apostles were women – Junia, Lydia, Phoebe (who was even a deacon) – were as integral in spreading the Gospel as their male counterparts.
+Several of Jesus’s apostles were women – Junia, Lydia, Phoebe (who was even a deacon).
+They were as integral in spreading the Gospel as their male counterparts.
 Arguably, the central miracle of the New Testament, Jesus’ conception, is rooted in Mary’s piety above all else – in Old Testament and New, women are the main vehicle of redemption.

-” Whoever said the Bible devalues women has not read Proverbs 31, the Biblical equivalent of a D’Angelo album.
+Whoever said the Bible devalues women has not read Proverbs 31.
 The “wife of noble character” extolled in it exhibits the Bible’s affirmation of women’s value.
 It hails her versatility – she is credited with industriousness, wisdom, physical strength, business acumen and generosity.
-She is a doer, a creator, and a fixture in her community, and yet, the comprehensive list of her undertakings aren’t out of the ordinary – they are the duties women have undertaken for centuries.
+She is a doer, a creator, and a fixture in her community, and yet, the comprehensive list of her undertakings isn’t out of the ordinary – they are the duties women have undertaken for centuries.
 The “wife of noble character” has no name, because she is every woman, and she is “worth far more than rubies.”

 The first chapter of the Bible identifies the first woman, Eve, as the catalyst of mortal sin, and things get worse from there.
 The women of the Bible are deceitful, cunning, and sometimes, just plain mean.
 Abraham’s wife Sarah bids him to have a child with her handmaid, only to turn mother and child out when Sarah has her own child.
 Rebecca tricks her blind husband into giving her favorite son, Jacob, a birthright he was not meant to have.
 Tamar tricks her father-in-law, Judah, into sleeping with her.
 Delilah goads her lover, Samson, into revealing his secret weakness, which she reports to his enemies, costing him his eyes and his life.
 These tales seem to decree women incapable of obedience, measured judgement or loyalty; it’s a wonder God commanded man to procreate with woman at all.